GoodM4ven/PATCH_EXTENSION_GNOME_athan/README.md

 - Translated to Arabic systems
 - Minimized and standradized the available settings
-- Dropped the iqama reminder and the "athan since" indicator
+- Dropped the iqama reminder
 - Arabic naming consistency
 - Ensured accessible colors for the design
-- Fixed the positioning issue from that was in GNOME 46 version
+- Fixed the positioning issue

 ### Todos

-- // TODO refactor the overhaul
+- // TODO Refactor the overhaul
-- // Implement the translation as Locale independent setting option
+- // TODO Implement the translation as locale independent setting option

 ## Credits